iresearch-toolkit/iresearch/README.md

 ```bash
 cmake --build . --target iresearch-coverage
 ```

+## Pyresearch
+There is Python wrapper for IResearch.
+Wrapper gives access to directory reader object.
+For usage example see <src-path>/python/scripts
+### Build
+To build Pyresearch SWIG generator should be available.
+Add -DUSE_PYRESEARCH=ON to cmake command-line to generate Pyresearch targets
+### Install
+Run target pyresearch-install
+#### win32 install notes:
+Some version of ICU installers seems to fail to make available all icu dlls through PATH enviroment variable, manual adjustment may be needed.
+#### (*nix) install notes:
+Shared version of libiresearch is used.
+Install IResearch before running Pyresearch.

 ## Included 3rd party dependencies
 Code for all included 3rd party dependencies is located in the "external" directory.